-Discover the Royal Apartments of the Palace of Monza with this audio guided, escorted visit.
-The private apartments still hold the furnishing of the last resident sovereigns: Umberto I, son of Vittorio Emanuele II, and his wife Margaret of Savoy, the first "Queen of Italy," followed by an independent visit to the private apartments on the second floor and the Belvedere.
+Audio Guided escorted visits to the Royal Apartments of Monza Palace, with furnishings of the private rooms of the last resident sovereigns: Umberto I, son of Vittorio Emanuele II, and his wife Margaret of Savoy, the first "Queen of Italy", followed by a free visit to the private apartments on the second floor and the Belvedere.

-Reservations must be submitted at least 1 business day before the visit for single visitors, at least 15 days before for groups with over 15 participants.
+Reservations must be submitted at least 1 business day before the visit for single visitors, at least 15 days before for groups over 15 people.

 IMPORTANT NOTE: The time you select on the order form is your preferred time.
 The museum or attraction will automatically confirm the closest available time, which can be anytime during opening hours on the selected date, if your preferred time is no longer available.